Sample digest · Demo

 Added "macroeconomic uncertainty in Greater China" to risk factors — wasn't disclosed in the prior 4 quarters.

 Why it matters: First time management has flagged China demand explicitly.
-Worth watching whether the language stays in the next quarter, and whether iPhone sales commentary in MD&A picks up the same theme.
+We'll track whether the language stays in the next quarter, and whether iPhone sales commentary in MD&A picks up the same theme.

 View source paragraph